shoes/shoes4/README.md

     $ rvm install jruby

-**JDK version note:** While shoes4 should generally work with a JDK version 6 and up we recommend to use newer version.
-There have been malfunctioning features on version 6 that worked once updated to JDK version 7.
+**JDK version note:** While shoes4 should generally work with JDK version 6 and up we recommend to use newer version.
+Also within the JDK major version make sure to have the latest updates installed, we had cases where newer versions resolved bugs.

 ### Installing Shoes4 as a gem